ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.heatingcontrol/README.md

 ## Changelog

+### 2.8.1 (in progress)
+* (René) see issue #283: show internal and external temperature sensors in room status
+* (René) see issue #272: extend override only if different temperature was sent
+* (René) see issue #278: reset remaining override time to 0 when override is canceled
+* (René) offset not to be used when room is in reduced mode (e.g. window open)
+* (René) see issue #271: set ack flag for changed DP after 2 seconds, to give a chance to other adpaters to react on un-acked DP's

 ### 2.8.0 (2021-12-18)
 * (René) see issue #266: differrent regulators for actor handling added (linear and linear with hysteresis)